 Do I still need ShortPixel Image Optimizer (SPIO) if I installed ShortPixel Adaptive Images (SPAI)?
 Should I deactivate SPIO?
 Which one is better?

-These are some of the questions we receive regarding our two plugins, and here's an attempt to make things clearer:
+These are some of the questions we receive regarding our two plugins, and here's an attempt to make things clearer.

 - If the audience of your website is local and your website is hosted in the same city or small country, then we would generally recommend using SPIO.
-Just optimize all the images once and this should make the images of your site load fast for your audience.
+Just optimize all the images once and this should make the images of your site load faster for your audience.